 Terry Hailey enjoys fishing, visiting his children and spending time at home.
 He has a vinyl record collection of more than 20,000 units!
 He and his wife Mitzi have three sons.
 Chad and wife Christy live in Nashville; Travis and husband Lonnie also live in Nashville.
 His son Bret along with wife Chelsea and grandson Sawyer live in Chattanooga.

 Hailey says, “Obviously, I love music… and that’s what I’ll be doing here at Mix 101.3 and Star 95.1.”.

 On August 7, 2019, Terry Hailey was awarded the Tennessee Association of Broadcasters “Distinguished Service Award” — the highest honor awarded once per year to a single broadcaster for “outstanding service and contribution to their community.”

-Station president Paul Tinkle says “Kevin is one of the most polite men I have ever met, always willing to learn more and looks for creative opportunities to help businesses generate traffic through his production skills.”
+Station president Paul Tinkle says “Kevin is one of the most polite men I have ever met, always winning to learn more and looks for creative opportunities to help businesses generate traffic through his production skills.”